What are you announcing today?

 How have you approached this consultation?

 PRS for Music has a long history of undertaking consultations on key issues that impact on its members.
-Making sure to develop proposals that promote simplicity and transparency for both our customers and members.
+On this specific consultation we have thus far worked with British Retail Consortium, Federation of Small Business, Booksellers Association, the Association of Convenient Stores and the National Federation of Retail Newsagents in developing proposals that promote simplicity and transparency for both our customers and members.
 All our consultations are undertaken in line with our published Code of Conduct.

-What does the PRS for Music Workplaces Tariff cover?
+What does the PRS for Music Retail Tariff cover?

-The tariff covers the charges we make for the performance of copyright music, controlled by PRS for Music, in the workplace.
-You can see what is covered in the proposed tariff.
+The tariff covers the charges we make for the performance of copyright music for the use of background music and In-Store Events controlled by PRS for Music, at any Shop, Department Store, Newsagent, Supermarket, Shopping Mall or similar establishment.
+You can see what is covered in the proposed tariff on the retail consultation page.

 How do people take part?

-For relevant licensee stakeholders, they should go to prsformusic.com/workplacesconsultation to download the relevant details and questionnaire.
+For relevant licensee stakeholders, they should go to retail consultation page to download the relevant details and questionnaire.
 All relevant parties are also being contacted directly via email.

-Where can I find the current tariffs applicable to the Workplaces Sector?
+Where can I find the current tariffs applicable to the Retail Sector?

-What happens to the licence fees collected under the Workplaces tariff?
+What happens to the licence fees collected under the Retail tariff?

 PRS for Music distributions are normally made four times a year, in April, July, October and December.
 We aim to include payments in the second quarterly distribution after the event has taken place.
 For example revenue from a May concert would be included in the October distribution.